White Sox, Twins open 5-game series with doubleheader

 Kennys Vargas will replace Sano on the roster after he was removed from his game with Triple-A Rochester on Sunday.

-Right-hander Tim Melville will be called up to start one of the Monday games for the Twins after spending the season at Rochester.
+Right-hander Tim Melville was called up to start Game 1 of the doubleheader for the Twins after spending the season at Rochester.
 In his past eight Triple-A starts, Melville has recorded a 2.42 ERA with 49 strikeouts and 15 walks in 49 innings.
 Overall, he is 4-3 with a 2.70 ERA in 11 games (10 starts).

 His lone major league action came last year with the Cincinnati Reds, and he went 0-1 with an 11.00 ERA in three games (two starts).
 Melville, 27, has never faced the White Sox.

-Twins right-hander Dillon Gee (0-0, 3.16 ERA) will make his second start of the season after working primarily out of the bullpen.
-As of Sunday, Molitor had not yet decided who would start which game of the doubleheader.
+Twins right-hander Dillon Gee (0-0, 3.16 ERA) will make his second start of the season in the nightcap after working primarily out of the bullpen.

 The White Sox return home after finishing a 2-3 road trip.
 Chicago held on for a 3-2 win against the Texas Rangers on Sunday.